 - Apple's own comparison of the newly introduced MacBook Pro 2016 to the MacBook Air when it was introduced in October 2016 - suggesting that Apple was pitching the new, thinner, lighter model against the cheaper model which used to be the lightest Mac laptop sold (hence it's name, Air).

 - While it is the cheapest Mac laptop, the MacBook Air can't really be described as low-cost.
 At the same time as the 11in MacBook Air was discontinued, the 13in variant received a £100 price bump, taking the new basic model's price from £849 up to £949 and the 256GB model up from £999 to £1,099 in the UK.
-(This price increase is most likely due to Brexit.)
+(Read more about the price increase here).
 Not many people will want a costly Air with more powerful, and thinner, Mac laptops available for not a lot more.
 The MacBook and the 2015 model of the MacBook Pro (which is still available) both cost £1,249.

 - There is some evidence that Apple plans to ditch the Air brand - it has already ditched the iPad Air.
 Apple discontinued the iPad Air line up when the new iPad, reviewed here, was introduced in March 2017.